Do Go On - 345 - Dame Julie Andrews

 I'm sorry that I pushed.

-I shouldn't have laughed so hard at my own joke there.
+I shouldn't have laughed so hard of my own job.

 respectively.